boots-edu/textbook/source/original/Week1.md

 In order to pass the class\, you must receive a passing grade on the final project\.

 Final course grades will be assigned at the discretion of the instructor\.
-Automatically assigned grades can be changed at any time at the instructor’s discretion\.
+Automatically assigned grades can be changed at any time at the instructor's discretion\.

 # Getting help